 Unified Clinical Platform for CROs | Medidata Blog

 Rapid innovation in the life sciences industry is fueling new drug and medical device discoveries while producing large volumes of research data.
-Meanwhile, clinical trial setup and execution continues to be slow, and the time and cost to develop and bring new drugs to market are increasing.
+Meanwhile, clinical trial setup and execution continue to be slow, and the time and cost to develop and bring new drugs to market are increasing.
 More complex trials are more likely to require more protocol amendments, add to timelines, and increase the impact on patients waiting for critical treatments.

 According to Keya Watkins, global head, clinical development at Catalyst Clinical Research, “[The Medidata Clinical Cloud platform], inclusive of CTMS, eTMF, and EDC systems has offered tremendous advantages to Catalyst and our customers.
 The benefits and features we value are the ability to leverage multiple systems that are compatible, user friendly, and familiar to the end-user resulting in overall efficiencies for the sponsor, sites, and partners.”